aspose-total/Aspose.Total-Products/total/en/java/conversion/docm-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCM to XLSX via Java or Online App" h2="On Premise Java API to convert DOCM to XLSX without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can converting DOCM to XLSX via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSX.
+Converting a DOCM file to XLSX can be done quickly and easily with the help of Aspose.Total for Java.
+This comprehensive suite of document manipulation and conversion APIs provides a simple two-step process for converting DOCM to XLSX.

+The first step is to use Aspose.Words for Java to export the DOCM file to HTML.
+Aspose.Words for Java is a feature-rich API that enables you to manipulate and convert documents with ease.
+It supports a wide range of document formats, including DOCM, and can be used to export documents to HTML.

+The second step is to use Aspose.Cells for Java to convert the HTML file to XLSX.
+Aspose.Cells for Java is a powerful API that enables you to create, manipulate, and convert spreadsheets with ease.
+It supports a wide range of spreadsheet formats, including XLSX, and can be used to convert HTML files to XLSX.

+By using Aspose.Total for Java, you can easily convert DOCM to XLSX in just two steps.
+Aspose.Words for Java can be used to export the DOCM file to HTML, and Aspose.Cells for Java can be used to convert the HTML file to XLSX.
+This comprehensive suite of document manipulation and conversion APIs makes it easy to convert DOCM to XLSX quickly and easily.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}